Step One: Create a Trip

 By Carla Minsky

 Wisconsin is a bikehappy state.
 That much is true.
-The League of American Bicyclists put Wisconsin at #3 in the nation in its ranking of biking friendly states.
 So, with thousands of miles of on-and off-road bike trails to choose from, how do you narrow your options to plan a bike trip?
 How about giving props to the small towns?
 We define small towns as having a population of less than 10,000 and then added a layer of criteria like darn cute downtowns with kitschy cafés and cozy inns.
 If that sounds like it could be right up your alley, then keep reading.

 Biking in Northern Wisconsin